 just to stay even.
 However, at this altitude it takes over an hour

 just to melt a pan of snow and ice and bring it to a boil.
-As the sun starts
+As the

-towards the Western Cwm and Pumori was simply breathtaking.
+Camp 3 towards the Western Cwm and Pumori was simply breathtaking.

 I wish I could have breathed it in like the smell of fresh bacon

 in the morning but it was cold and I needed to get to sleep.
 Sleep

 at these altitudes is always tenuous but I was pleasantly surprised

 and woke up ready to go at 9:00PM!
 A full four hours.
 Rob put it

 well: "I was warm and comfortable.
 I was ready for sleep but nothing

 happened."
 Ellen, on the other hand, slept for 12 hours straight

 waiting for the morning light to serve as her wake-up call.
 All in

 all, we had a great night and everyone felt rested for the down climb

 to Camp 2.

 Our climb down the morning of April 4 was not what anyone expected.

 With the Adventure Consultants' Sherpas having fixed the

 rope all the way to Camp 4 and the South Col, all the other expeditions

-were hurrying to ferry tents, food, stoves and oxygen to meet the needs
+were hurrying to ferry tents, food, stoves and oxygen to meet the

-were fifteen Sherpas climbing fast with loads
+fixed ropes.
+There were fifteen Sherpas climbing fast with loads

 up the only fixed line.
 We shifted our weight from foot to foot making

 sure we remain clipped in and our crampons having a solid bite into

 the 60-degree angle ice.
 We decided to wait out the Sherpa train

 rather than having to clip and unclip to go past each and every climber

 with more on the way.
 We were cold.
 Most Sherpas we passed were extraordinarily

 polite asking how was our "condition" and patiently waiting for us

 to manipulate our carabineers and ropes.
 We made it back to Camp

 2 in about 3 hours, another good time.
 However, it was not without

 another crevasse incident.